Calls for change to pregnancy scans that would ‘save lives’

 Nikki Wilson, chief executive at Make Birth Better, a campaign group, noted emergency cesarean birth raises the possibility a “birthing woman or person will suffer from birth trauma or postnatal post-traumatic stress disorder (PTSD)”.

 She said: “Anything which can be done to reduce the likelihood of caesareans happening under emergency circumstances would be a positive step forward in reducing birth trauma in this country.
-We know that at least one in three women find some element of their birth traumatic which is catastrophically high.”
+We know that at least one in three women find some element of their birth traumatic, which is catastrophically high.”

 Join our commenting forum